1985 Chevron B64 Formula Atlantic

 This car, Chassis 85-01, was built for Hugh Kerr from New York, then sold to Dick Leppla in 1990.
 Brian Redman then sold the Chevron to the American Castle Museum.

 Thereafter it appears the Chevron raced at a single event in December, 2004.
 The log book, No. 97-102, shows Stewart McNair racing the car at an HSR event at Buttonwillow.
-Other than that race, it is understood the car has been used for track days only, not actual competition.
+After that it is believed the car was used occasionally for track days, but not raced in competition.
 In 2013, the Chevron was sold to Dan D’arcy.
 The current owner later purchased the car from D’arcy.

-The Chevron chassis has received a thorough going through during the past four months to be readied for competition.
-The Cosworth BDD and Hewland FT200 gearbox, both of which have approximately 7 hours on them, needed nothing and were left alone.
+The current owner went through the entire car.
+The Cosworth BDD and Hewland FT200 gearbox, both of which had approximately 7 hours on them, needed nothing and were left alone.
 The Jennings 1600 produces 235 h.p.

-Work performed in the last four months includes, but is not limited to:
+Work performed by the most recent owner includes, but is not limited to:

 New radiator with all new water system plumbing (including the aluminum pipes).